zumo/zumokit-android/README.md

 To run the example project, clone the repo, open  the project in Android Studio and build & run the project.

+NOTE: You need to install the [git-lfs client](https://git-lfs.github.com/) to be able to clone this repository.